jmkuss/HelloWorldFrom_JMK/README.md

 Hello-world from J.M.
 Kuss !

-For my resume see file:
+For my resume see file: jmkResume.pdf